Validate Your App Idea and Estimate Before You Build

 How: Download competitor apps.
 Read reviews on the App Store.
 Look for common complaints and unmet needs.
 Identify what makes your app different.

-6. Analyze Market Size
+6. Analyze Market Size and Budget Reality

 Validation Checklist